 This year offers no shortage of Black-owned businesses to support, with the internet being the great equalizer for companies that don’t have a physical store.

-But if you’re still having problems finding a Black-owned business to support, there is, of course, an app for that.
+And if you’re somehow having problems finding a Black-owned business to support, there is, of course, an app for that.

 Official Black Wall Street, which serves as a vast directory of Black-owned businesses across the globe, was created to make the directory more accessible and to encourage individuals to circulate money in the Black community.

 Still no luck?
-Here’s a list of more than 100 Black-owned businesses.
+Here’s a list of more than 100 other Black-owned businesses.
 The Black Business News Blog listed 25 Black-owned businesses offering up their wares for sale, including everything from desserts and snacks to drinks to cosmetics to clothing and more.
-The Black Girl With Long Hair website also listed more than 40 other Black companies that focus on cosmetics and fashion.